Skip to main content

 • On a comparison or review page, add a real comparison table with at least two columns and at least two data rows.

-• Make sure at least two columns carry diverse values across rows.
+• Check that at least two columns carry diverse values across rows.
 A column where every cell repeats does not count toward a qualifying table.

 • Replace layout tables and key-value tables with a genuine side-by-side comparison of the options or features.

-• Confirm the page is recognised as a comparison or review (clear vs/compare/review signals) so the table is actually scored rather than skipped.
+• Confirm the page reads as a comparison or review — clear vs, compare, or review signals — so the table gets scored instead of skipped.

 • Re-scan and check the qualifyingTables, largestTableColumns, and contentTypeHint evidence fields.